qmcurrents/gimic/README.md

 Dalton is in the works.
 If you would like to add your favourite program to the list please use the source, Luke.

-- For instructions how to compile and install this program refer to the INSTALL file in the top level directory.
+## Example

-- There is an annotated example input in the examples/ directory.
+There is an annotated example input in the examples/ directory.

-- For information on command line flags available run: 'gimic --help'
+## Running GIMIC

 To run gimic you need to have at least three files: The gimic input file (gimic.inp), the compound density file (XDENS) and the compound basis set and